District of Columbia Tax Sale Litigation

 - Step Seven: Following the issuance of the tax-sale deed, the successful bidder may take the deed which will show them as the owner of record and record it with the Recorder of Deeds.
 Once on record the successful bidder will be the fee simple owner of the property.

 Antonoplos & Associates team of real estate attorneys is ready to assist you with your District of Columbia Tax Sale Litigation.
+For more information on the District of Columbia Tax Sale Litigation, schedule a consultation with one of our attorneys and check out our blog.

 REQUEST A CONSULTATION